leiloong/eea-eval/README.md

 ### Code

-The code folder contains two subfolders:
+Folder "code" contains two subfolders:
 * "comparative_method" contains the code of all comparative methods.
 * "data_sampling" contains the code of our degree-based sampling method.